-The content of the treasury management policy statement is detailed in Appendix 2 and the TMP's follow the recommendations contained in Sections 6 and 7 of the Code, subject only to minor variations where necessary to reflect the particular circumstances of the Authority, and these do not result in the Authority materially deviating from the Code's key principles.
+The content of the treasury management policy statement is detailed in Appendix 2 and the TMP's follow the recommendations contained in Sections 6 and 7 of the Code, subject only to very minor variations where necessary to reflect the particular circumstances of the Authority, and these do not result in the Authority materially deviating from the Code's key principles.

 - 2. The Authority will receive reports on treasury management policies, practices and activities, including, as a minimum, an annual strategy and plan, in advance of the year ahead, a mid-year review and an annual report after its close, in the form prescribed in its TMP's. - 3.
-The Authority delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to this Committee, and for the execution and administration of treasury management decisions to the Strategic Finance Manager, who acts in accordance with the organisation's Policy Statement, TMPs and CIPFA's Standard of Professional Practice on Treasury Management. - 4.
-The Authority has previously nominated the Governance Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.
+The Authority delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to this Committee, and for the execution and administration of treasury management decisions to the Finance Director, who acts in accordance with the organisation's Policy Statement, TMPs and CIPFA's Standard of Professional Practice on Treasury Management.

-2.4 Treasury Management Strategy Statement for 2020/2021
+4. The Authority has previously nominated the Governance Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.

-2.5 The Treasury Management Strategy Statement comprises a Borrowing and an Investment Strategy.
-These set out the Authority's policies for managing its borrowing and investments in 2020/2021.
+5 Treasury Management Strategy Statement for 2021/2022

-- 2.6 There are no major changes being proposed to the overall Treasury Management Strategy in 2020/2021, which maintains the prudent approach adopted by the Authority in previous years.
-Areas that inform the strategy include the extent of potential borrowing included in the Authority's capital programme, the availability of borrowing, and the current and forecast world and UK economic positions, in particular forecasts relating to interest rates and security of investments. - 2.7 The proposed Treasury Management Strategy Statement for 2020/2021 is set out in Appendix 3 and is based upon the views of the Strategic Finance Manager, supplemented with market data, market information and leading market forecasts and views provided by the Authority's treasury adviser, Link Asset Services. - 2.8 The Authority's treasury management practices are subject to regular review to ensure compliance to the agreed treasury management strategy and that the strategy adapts to changing financial markets as appropriate so that the Lead Authority, on behalf of this Authority, can take a view on the optimum time to carry out further borrowing that the Authority may require or debt rescheduling as appropriate.
+- 5.1 The Treasury Management Strategy Statement comprises a Borrowing and an Investment Strategy.
+These set out the Authority's policies for managing its borrowing and investments in 2021/2022. - 5.2 There are no major changes being proposed to the overall Treasury Management Strategy in 2021/2022, which maintains the careful and prudent approach adopted by the Authority in previous years.
+Areas that inform the strategy include the extent of potential borrowing included in the Authority's capital programme, the availability of borrowing, and the current and forecast world and UK economic positions, in particular forecasts relating to interest rates and security of investments. - 5.3 The proposed Treasury Management Strategy Statement for 2021/2022 is set out in Appendix 3 and is based upon the views of the Finance Director, supplemented with market data, market information and leading market forecasts and views provided by the Authority's treasury adviser, Link Asset Services. - 5.4 The Authority's treasury management practices are subject to regular review to ensure compliance to the agreed treasury management strategy and that the strategy adapts to changing financial markets as appropriate so that the Lead Authority, on behalf of this Authority, can take a view on the optimum time to carry out further borrowing or debt rescheduling.